If you’re planning a Japan itinerary, you’re most likely going to be visiting Kyoto for a few days as Kyoto is home to many famous landmarks in Japan.

 The best place to stay in Kyoto for the food is Gion.

 There are many little eateries around to be bothered with cooking.
 And the food in Kyoto is delicious.

-Breakfast is amply covered by going down to the convenience shop which, this being Japan, offers quality fruit, bakery products and instant meals such a bento boxes and anything in between.
+Breakfast is amply covered by going down to the convenience shop which, this being Japan, offers quality fruit, bakery products and instant meals such as bento boxes and anything in between.

 We spend a whole day going around the intricate maze of old, winding streets leading to the temples of Kiyomizu-dera populated by quaint establishments.

-There’s a pepper shop with an extraordinary variety of mixes that has been there for centuries and the oldest (and most famous) incense shop in Japan now with branches in the USA.
+There’s a pepper shop with an extraordinary variety of mixes that have been there for centuries and the oldest (and most famous) incense shop in Japan now with branches in the USA.